prmanu72/Cracking-the-coding-interiew/Arrays and Strings/6_StringCompression.md

 Above solutions create the compressed string, then return shorter string.
 Below approach create cpmpressed string only when it is shorter but adds duplicate code

+Initialize StringBuilder to its necessary capacity up-front without the need of doubling size late
 ```java

 String compress(String str) {